TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Maintainers/BackportChanges.rst

 How to backport manually?
 =========================

-If you cherry-pick a commit locally, you can (optionally) use :shell:`-x` to automatically insert information that this is a cherry-pick and the original commit ID.
+If you cherry-pick a commit locally, you can (optionally) use :bash:`-x` to automatically insert information that this is a cherry-pick and the original commit ID.